course-files/DataAnalytics/3_logistic_regression.md

 : AUC Value Interpretation

-With an AUC of 0.7167 indicates that the model has an acceptable ability to discriminate between the two classes.
+An AUC of 0.7167 indicates that the model has an acceptable ability to discriminate between the two classes.

 # Diagnostic EDA